avitial/people-counter-app/writeup.md

 # Project Write-Up

 For this project I decided to use ssdlite_mobilenet_v2_coco_2018_05_09 model as the model footprint was small and for this specific usa case it met the project needs.
-To run the app
+To run the application follow these steps from main directory:

+  1. Setup environment variables: $ source /opt/intel/openvino/bin/setupvars.sh
+  2. Start the Mosca server, if successfull you will see 'Mosca server started':
+      $ cd webservice/server/node-server
+      $ node ./server.js
+  3. Open new terminal and start the GUI, if successful you will see webpack "Compiled successfully":
+      $ cd webservice/ui
+      $ npm run dev
+  4. Open new terminal and start FFmpeg Server:
+      $ sudo ffserver -f ./ffmpeg/server.conf
+  5. Open new terminal and run the code:
+      $ source /opt/intel/openvino/bin/setupvars.sh
+      $ python3 main.py -i resources/Pedestrian_Detect_2_1_1.mp4 -m model/ssdlite_mobilenet_v2_coco_2018_05_09/ssdlite_mobilenet_v2_coco.xml -l /opt/intel/openvino/deployment_tools/inference_engine/lib/intel64/libcpu_extension_sse4.so -d CPU -pt 0.6 | ffmpeg -v warning -f rawvideo -pixel_format bgr24 -video_size 768x432 -framerate 24 -i - http://0.0.0.0:3004/fac.ffm

+For an unkown reason the GUI wasn't able to display the data sent to the Mosca server, altough data was being sent to it by the client and published.
+This seemed to work fine and display on my workspace's GUI, either way a boolean flag was implemented on app to display metrics in frame (-fm, --frame_metrics).
+    Published to person/duration <- {"duration": 13.6}
+    Published to person <- {"count": 0, "total": 2}

 ## Explaining Custom Layers